 Evaluate the inclusion of next generation blood products into modernized first responder protocols.

-**Please note that this education session will not offer CME.
+**This education session will not offer CME.
 You will be able to claim CE for the session.